 With over 300 acres and 8 million planted tulips, Holland Ridge Farms brings a bit of Dutch tradition and style to Cream Ridge, NJ.
-Tulip season lasts for only a few weeks, so this time last year, we set out on a mother-daughter spring road trip to pick our own tulips and see the different varieties exported from Holland.
-Yet the trip wasn’t just about tulips—we also saw farm animals, learned about Dutch traditions, and snapped a bunch of gram-worthy and memorable photos since every spot is just begging for a photo op (and lots of props too).
-Scroll down for more on what we did there, and keep in mind the season is short, set to begin the second week of April 2023.
+Tulip season in NJ is fleeting, and blooms appear for only a few weeks in April, so last year, we set out on a mother-daughter spring road trip to pick our tulips and see the different varieties exported from Holland.
+Yet the trip wasn’t just about tulips—we also saw farm animals, learned about Dutch traditions, and snapped a bunch of gram-worthy and memorable photos since every spot is just begging for a photo op (and lots of props, too).
+Scroll down for more on what we did there, and keep in mind the season is short (opening day is weather dependent, but early flex tickets will go on sale March 15, 2024).
 Want more blooms?
 Check out where to see spring flowers in NJ.

 The story of Holland Ridge Farms

-The Jansen family has been in the tulip industry for over 100 years.
-Great Opa Casey was a bulb grower and seller in Holland, and he eventually passed on his knowledge to his son Casey Sr. who came to America as a teenager and started a tulip-growing business in NJ.
-Five years ago, Casey Sr. found the land that is now Holland Ridge Farms and brought a bit of Holland to New Jersey with the help of the entire Jansen family.
-Today this 300-acre farm has tulip blooms in the spring and sunflowers in the fall.
+When we got to Holland Ridge, we read about the history of the Jansen family and how they have been in the tulip industry for over 100 years.
+Great Opa Casey was a bulb grower and seller in Holland, and he passed on his knowledge to his son Casey Sr., who came to America as a teenager and started a tulip-growing business in NJ.
+Eventually, Casey Sr. found the land that is now Holland Ridge Farms and brought a bit of Holland to New Jersey with the help of the entire Jansen family.
+Today, this 300-acre farm has tulip blooms in the spring and sunflowers in the fall.

 Explore a tulip haven